suraj95/flask-test/README.md

 # Application Screenshots:

+I have created 4 products with product_id 1 to 4, and 4 locations with location_id 1 to 4.
+This is followed by 20 Product Movements with movement_id 1 to 20.
+For more details, refer the file mysql.txt.
 The home screen displays contents of the ProductMovement Table, while products and locations display contents of the Product and Location Tables in MySQL.

 ![alt text](./images/home.png)
 ![alt text](./images/products.png)